varnish/Varnish-Book/varnish_book.rst

 ..
 TODO for the author: Double check that "client worker thread" has been introduced at this point.
 ..
 TODO for the author: Remove the name of functions "cnt_*"
 ..
 TODO for the author: Double check that the available variables are correct and not confusing.
 ..
-TODO for the editor: Sizing the figure over 33% throws error.
-Fix it!

-TODO: To simplify this diagram.
+TODO for the author: To simplify this diagram.

 .. image:: ui/img/cache_req_fsm.png
    :align: center

-..   :width: 33%
+   :scale: 130%

 Varnish request flow for the backend worker thread
 --------------------------------------------------